airladon/ThisIGet/src/content/Math/Geometry_1/SimilarTriangles/discover/simple/content.md

 * Measure all sides and confirm corresponding sides have the same proportion
 * Measure all angles and confirm corresponding angles are equal

 Both ways do not require you to know all sides AND angles of both triangles.
-Therefore, if you can determine two triangles are similar with just a set of properties, and one of the triangles has unknown properties that correspond to known properties of the other triangle, then you can directly calculate the unknown properties.
+Thus if you know two triangles are similar, unknown properties of one triangle may be inferred from corresponding known properties of the other.

-Therefore, it is useful to know what combinations of properties you need to determine if two triangles are similar.
+It is useful to know what combinations of properties can determine if two triangles are similar.

 ### One Property